codeclimate/codeclimate-rubocop/config/contents/metrics/method_length.md

 Comment lines can optionally be allowed.
 The maximum allowed length is configurable.

-You can set literals you want to fold with `CountAsOne`.
+You can set constructs you want to fold with `CountAsOne`.
-Available are: 'array', 'hash', and 'heredoc'.
-Each literal will be counted as one line regardless of its actual size.
+Available are: 'array', 'hash', 'heredoc', and 'method_call'.
+Each construct will be counted as one line regardless of its actual size.

 NOTE: The `ExcludedMethods` and `IgnoredMethods` configuration is